Hunter Education Courses and Examinations

 If you would like to purchase Ontario’s Hunter Education Manual please contact the Ontario Federation of Anglers and Hunters at (705) 748-5785 or a local instructor.

 Students are encouraged to take a “One-Stop” combined course (Ontario Hunter Education Course and Canadian Firearms Safety Course – minimum 20 hours).
-Graduates will meet provincial training requirements to obtain a H1 class hunting licence and the federal training requirements for firearms ownership.
+Graduates will meet provincial training requirements to obtain a hunting licence and the federal training requirements for firearms ownership.

 Ontario residents applying for their first Ontario licence to hunt, and residents who cannot provide proof of having held a hunting licence after January 1, 1968, must complete Ontario’s Hunter Education Course (OHEC) and pass the examination.

 To obtain hunting accreditation, a new Ontario resident, who can provide proof of resident hunting licence accreditation from any jurisdiction, may attempt the OHEC examination without taking the course.
-If unsuccessful, the course must be taken before attempting the exam again.